St. Cloud and the Greater Central Florida

 A medium shot of a man in a dark blue t-shirt standing in front of an open gray electrical breaker panel.
 He is pointing his index finger at one of the black circuit breakers, appearing to inspect or reset it.

 Power surges during St. Cloud's thunderstorm season frequently trip breakers and confuse thermostats.
-Before assuming the worst, a safe reset takes less than 15 minutes and will not void your service call or cause additional damage if you follow the steps in order.
+Before assuming the worst, a safe reset takes less than 15 minutes and won't void your service call or cause additional damage if you follow these steps precisely.

 Stop immediately if you smell burning or see ice on the unit.
-Do not attempt a reset under either condition.
+Do not attempt a reset under either of these conditions.
 Call the technician and wait.

 If neither applies, follow these steps: